enhance-dev/enhance.dev/app/docs/md/get-started/tutorial.md

   - `../browser/api.mjs`

 It looks a bit complicated but the basic pattern is that the API function wraps the methods for interacting with the serverside api.
-When an api.create() is called it passes the form values and sends them to a worker to communciate with the server on a different thread.
+When an api.create() is called it passes the form values and sends them to a worker to communicate with the server on a different thread.
 When the server is updated and sends its results component that has subscribed to the update gets notified.
 For more details check out the [Enhance client side state Management](https://begin.com/blog/posts/2023-11-30-clientside-state-management) blog post on begin.com.